robotics-upo/gazebo_sfm_plugin/README.md

 # gazebo_sfm_plugin
 A plugin for simulation of human pedestrians in ROS Gazebo.

 The persons are affected by the obstacles and other persons using the [Social Force Model](https://github.com/robotics-upo/lightsfm)

+The plugin has been tested under ROS Melodic and Gazebo 9.x.

 ![](https://github.com/robotics-upo/gazebo_sfm_plugin/blob/master/media/images/capture2.jpg)

-**[DOCUMENTATION UNDER CONSTRUCTION]**

-Tested with Gazebo 9

-# Plugin configuration
+## Plugin configuration

-The plugin acts on each actor indicated in the Gazebo world file.
+The plugin can be applied to each Gazebo Actor indicated in the Gazebo world file.

 An example snippet is shown next: